mad12blue-zz/madhan-clarisights-todo-testsuite/README.md

 - npm run cypress:run (Cypress test runner opens up and tests are executed automatically, progress and results can be seen in the terminal)

 4(c).
 To run the test in non-gui mode (headless) along with html report generation
 - npm run cypress:run:report (Cypress test runner opens up and tests are executed automatically, progress and results can be seen in the terminal.
-Once test suite execution is complete, html report for the current run can be found in 'madhan-clarisights-todo-testsuite > mochawesome-report > TestReport_<currentDateTime>.html')
+Once test suite execution is complete, html report for the current run can be found in 'Relayr_GoogleSearch_UITestSuite > mochawesome-report > TestReport_<currentDateTime>.html')

 --------------------------------------------------------------------------------------------
 Additional Info:
 --------------------------------------------------------------------------------------------
-* Cucumber test can be found in 'madhan-clarisights-todo-testsuite > cypress > support > Budget.feature' file
+* Cucumber test can be found in 'Relayr_GoogleSearch_UITestSuite > cypress > support > Budget.feature' file
-* html report for the current run can be found in 'madhan-clarisights-todo-testsuite > mochawesome-report > TestReport_<currentDateTime>.html' file
+* html report for the current run can be found in 'Relayr_GoogleSearch_UITestSuite > mochawesome-report > TestReport_<currentDateTime>.html' file
-* Page Object Model pattern is followed, Selectors and Utility methods can be found in 'madhan-clarisights-todo-testsuite > cypress > support > utilities' folder
+* Page Object Model pattern is followed, Selectors and Utility methods can be found in 'Relayr_GoogleSearch_UITestSuite > cypress > support > utilities' folder